AndyFHWN/CLIMB_PSU/README.md

 1) Firmware Main Controller (MC)
 2) Firmware Communication Controller 1/2 (CC1/2)
 3) How to receive data vector from CC1/2 that is send to OBC
-4) Strucutre of the data vector
+4) Structure of the data vector

 The PSU consists of three programmable microchips -> three firmware's.
-The Main controller (MC) and two communictaion controllers (CC's).
+The Main controller (MC) and two communication controllers (CC's).
 The CC's are the interface between the MC and the OBC.
 The MC is connected to both CC's and communicates via UART.
 The CC's communicate with the OBC via I2C (OBC -> Master, CC's -> Slaves).
 The MC collects housekeeping data by communicating with all sensors  via I2C.

 (1) Firmware Main Controller (MC):

 The firmware of the main controller is responsible for:
 - Converting the power on the PV1 and PV2 bus to 3V3 and 5V.
 - Connecting battery to PV1 or PV2 bus.
-- Gathering of houskeeping data via I2C (power and temperature sensors).
+- Gathering of housekeeping data via I2C (power and temperature sensors).

-The firmware holds serveral modes: power up mode, debug mode, boot mode, flight mode, safe mode, power down mode.
+The firmware holds several modes: power up mode, debug mode, boot mode, flight mode, safe mode, power down mode.

 - Power up mode: In this mode the PPU checks if the RBF is LOW or HIGH.
 If it is LOW, the EPS enters the debug mode and if HIGH enters the boot mode.
 - Debug mode: This mode is only for debugging.
 When entering this mode, the code written in the debug section of the firmware is executed.